 History of New England Society in the City of New York

 The New England Society in the City of New York (NES) was founded on May 6, 1805, and is one of the oldest social and charitable organizations in the United States.
 Established to promote "friendship, charity, and mutual assistance" among and on behalf of New Englanders living in New York, NES celebrates New England heritage through philanthropic outreach, social events and cultural activities.
 Our charitable focus is education.
 The NES Scholarship Program assists New York City students at New England colleges and universities.
-Another signature programs is the annual New England Society Book Awards, which recognize books of merit that honor New England and its culture.
+Another signature program is the annual New England Society Book Awards, which recognize books of merit that honor New England and its culture.

 When the New England Society was founded, Thomas Jefferson was President and the population of New York was 75,770.
 In the decades following the American Revolution, there was a major migration of New Englanders to New York.
 Original founders and members of NES were inspired to band together by a love for their native New England and a desire to maintain its traditions and promote its culture.